 From Eindhoven to Coachella

 Van Eijk graduated cum laude in 2000 from the renowned Design Academy Eindhoven.
 Her work has since been featured in museums, galleries and design fairs worldwide, from Milan and Paris to Tokyo and New York.
 In addition to her own collections, Van Eijk has designed for Studio Edelkoort, MOOOI, Saint-Louis and other prominent clients.
-It was recently announced that she has been commissioned to develop an art installation for the forthcoming Coachella Valley Music and Arts Festival in the United States.
+More recently, she has developed an art installation for the forthcoming Coachella Valley Music and Arts Festival in the United States.

 Tea towels for label ‘by TextielMuseum’